Brncek/VAIISemestralkaASPNET/README.md

 Installation Guide for Docker Desktop

-Step 1: Download the Docker image
-Download the Docker image from the following link: https://drive.google.com/file/d/1fNV3ZBv8TRy7CpewfjkAxwjQcgjszAMD/view?usp=sharing
+Step 1: Download the Docker image from the following link: https://drive.google.com/file/d/1fNV3ZBv8TRy7CpewfjkAxwjQcgjszAMD/view?usp=sharing

-Step 2: Open the terminal in the file's location Navigate to the location of the downloaded file using your terminal.
+Step 2: Navigate to the location of the downloaded file using your terminal.

 Step 3: Load the Docker image
 Run the following command in your terminal: